In this chapter we consider home insurance and insuring domestic appliances and offer tips about:

 One exclusion to home contents policies concerns pairs and sets.
 If you have matching furniture such as a sofa and armchairs and only one is damaged, your claim won’t cover you to replace all of them.
 Also, you aren’t covered if you run a business from your home or if you’re subletting (unless there are signs of forced entry).

 There are 3 types of home contents insurance policies: bedroom-rated, sum-insured and unlimited sum-insured.

 A bedroom-rated home contents policy is calculated according to the number of bedrooms you have and is usually set around £40,000-£50,000.
 For a sum-insured policy, you have to work out the monetary value of your belongings.
 This can be done in one of two ways: either you use an online contents calculator to work out their value or you list everything in your home one by one and add up the replacement costs.
 Unlimited sum-insured policies are often found online and are often fixed so it gives you less freedom to reduce the size of the premiums by increasing your voluntary excess (your contribution to any claim).

 You should check to see if the cover for replacing items is new-for-old or indemnity cover.
 The first will cover you for the full cost of repairing an item or its full replacement value while with indemnity cover, you should deduct an amount for wear, tear and depreciation.
 Often clothing and bed linen should be valued down for the very same reason.

 Generally home insurance policies aren’t valid if the property remains empty for more than 30 consecutive days.
-In the case of a holiday or second home, you need to consult your insurance company for a specialist policy.
-This usually consists of Full Peril building cover (if the building has no contents), home emergency cover or a second home policy insuring you up to a certain amount.
+In the case of a holiday house or second home, you need to consult your insurance company for a specialist policy.
+This usually consists of Full Peril building cover (if the building has no contents), home emergency cover or a second home insurance policy insuring you up to a certain amount.